trueos/trueos-docs/trueos-handbook/preinstall.rst

 Support for the major graphic vendors is as follows:

-**NVIDIA:** if you want to use 3D acceleration, NVIDIA well supported with native FreeBSD drivers.
+**NVIDIA:** 3D acceleration on NVIDIA is provided by native FreeBSD drivers.
 If an NVIDIA video card is detected, an "nVidia settings" icon will be added to "Browse Applications" for managing NVIDIA settings.

 **Intel:** 3D acceleration on most Intel graphics is supported.
-With TrueOS® 11, this includes Skylake, Haswell, Broadwell, and ValleyView.
+This includes Skylake, Haswell, Broadwell, and ValleyView.

 **ATI/Radeon:** 3D acceleration on most ATI and Radeon cards is supported.

 **Optimus:** at this time there is no switching support between the two graphics adapters provided by Optimus.
-Optimus implementations vary, so TrueOS® may or may not be able to successfully load a graphics driver on your hardware.
+Optimus implementations vary, so
+TrueOS® may or may not be able to successfully load a graphics driver on your hardware.
 If you get a blank screen after installation, check your BIOS to see if it has an option to disable one of the graphics adapters